ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 ##### Templates

 Defines whether the members of this role can create/edit/modify templates, template partials and template variables.
-Granular administrative permissions can be set per template group here.
+Granular administrative permissions can also be set per template group.

 ##### Add-Ons

-Defines whether the members of this role can access the Add-ons section and which add-ons they are allowed to access in the Control Panel.
+Defines whether the members of this role can access the Add-ons section and which Add-ons they are allowed to access in the Control Panel.

 ##### Utilities